 But, as anyone who’s been responsible for hiring or works in the talent industry knows, “bad hires” typically suffer from poor soft skills rather than a lack of appropriate technical skills.
 In fact, 89 percent of talent pros and hiring managers say just that.
 Only 11 percent of bad hires don’t have the requisite hard skills for any given job.
 Assuming technology trends continue, finding someone with the right soft skills will become even more essential.

 Unfortunately, finding the right soft skills is easier said than done.
 Just 41 percent of LinkedIn’s survey audience say they have a formal process to access soft skills, and 57 percent say they struggle to assess soft skills accurately.

 One Hire Thought

 In an age where technical skills still reign, identifying soft skills isn’t simple.
 But it’s not impossible.
 Start by determining what soft skills are necessary in your organization, your department, and in this specific role.
 Then, standardize your interview questions and consider other outside tools to help you identify soft skills in candidates earlier in the hiring process.

-For workers, identifying which soft skills you have – and which you need to improve – goes a long way towards making you a better fir for your next job (or even your current job).
+For workers, identifying which soft skills you already have – and which you need to improve on – goes a long way towards making you a better fit for your next job (or even your current job).